Home Bar Setup & Tools

 Coupe Glass

-Originally created for Champagne, the Coupe glass has found new life serving up mixed drinks, sans ice.
-This shallow, broad-bowled glass typically holds between 4.5 to 9 ounces and makes for a classy-looking cocktail.
+Originally created for Champagne, the coupe has found renewed life in modern cocktail bars serving drinks sans ice, also known as ‘up’ (remember the martini glass?).
+This shallow, broad-bowled glass typically holds between 4.5 to 9 ounces and makes for a classy-looking cocktail every time.